AlexMercedCoder/tutorialblog/content/blog/2026/2026-05-24-composable-query-engines.md

 bannerImage: "./images/composable-query-engines/composable-query-engine-stack.png"
 tags:
   - apache datafusion rust
-  - arrow ipc
+  - substrait plan format
   - composable query engine datafusion
+  - velox c++ engine
   - embedded analytics engine
-  - substrait plan format
-  - velox c++ engine
+  - arrow ipc
 ---

 # Building Composable Query Engines with Rust Runtimes

 For most of data engineering history, a query engine was a monolithic system.
 You picked a database or warehouse, and it owned everything from the SQL parser through the disk I/O layer.
 The engine choice was also your storage choice, your catalog choice, and often your governance choice.
-Composability—the ability to mix and match components from different systems—was minimal.
+Composability, the ability to mix and match components from different systems, was minimal.

 That design is being dismantled.
 Apache DataFusion provides an embeddable, modular query execution engine written in Rust.
 Meta's Velox provides a high-performance C++ execution kernel that plugs into Presto, Spark, and other systems.
 Substrait provides a cross-language plan representation format that lets query plans flow between different engines without recompilation or reparse.
 Apache Arrow provides the in-memory columnar format that eliminates serialization overhead when data moves between components.

-Together, these four projects define a stack where you can build a query engine the way you build a web application—assembling purpose-fit components rather than accepting a single vendor's implementation decisions at every layer.
+Together, these four projects define a stack where you can build a query engine the way you build a web application, assembling purpose-fit components rather than accepting a single vendor's implementation decisions at every layer.

 ---